 Eagle hunting is an ancient practice in Central Asia, dating back to at least 2,500 BC.
 Seeing a hunter hold his magnificent golden eagle up close is a must in Mongolia.
 The tricky part is actually finding them.
 But don’t worry – we’ve got you covered.
 We have a full guide explaining how to find an eagle hunter on your own, without joining a tour.

-How to find Eagle Hunters in Mongolia
+How to Find Mongolian Eagle Hunters

 8. Take a stroll around the Erdene Zuu Monastery